AlienGFX/AITools/README.md

        save                              :  save source server to destination server reset                             :  delete all configuration files
-       test-ssh                          :  test SSH connections from core-infra
+       test-ssh                          :  test SSH connections from core-infra shutdown <host1|host2>            :  shutdown mentionned servers.
+Please enter one or more hostname
 ```

 To have a working environment, please follow this order while testing the script (at least at the beggining) :